UNSW-CEEM/NEMPRO/README.md

 ## Examples

 ### Battery arbitrage
-A simple example to demonstrate NEMPRO is the case of planning a dispatch schedule for a large battery.
+A simple example to demonstrate NEMPRO is planning a dispatch schedule for a large battery.
 In the first chart below the dispatch plan for a 1000 MW battery with 4 h of storage is shown.
 The code for example is here: https://github.com/UNSW-CEEM/NEMPRO/blob/master/examples/battery_arbitrage_planning.py.
-The plan optimiser discharges at time of high price, and recharges at times of low price.
+The plan optimiser discharges at times of high prices, and charges at times of low prices.
 However to minimise the impact of dispatch on price, and maximise net revenue the optimiser does not always charge and discharge at full power, but spreads out charging and discharging more evenly.
-The second chart shows the same example but for 3000 MW battery with 4 h of storage.
+The second chart shows the same example but for 3000 MW battery with 4 h of storage, in this case the battery uses a lower percentage of its peak capacity and further spreads out charging and discharging.

 |![Figure1](/examples/images/battery_arbitrage_planning_1000MW.png)|
 |:--:|